waremon9/FunMod/README.md

 - FUN alloy smellter: craft FUN alloy.
 - Super FUN alloy smelter: craft super FUN alloy.
-- FUN pulverizer: craft FUN powder.
+- FUN crusher: craft FUN powder.
 - CoalUN mixer: craft coalUN.
 - PyratUN mixer: craft pyratUN.
 - ExplosUN mixer: craft exploSUN
 - FUN crafter: craft FUN (usefull when there is no FUN around)
+- IceORe crafter: craft iceOre (usefull when there is none around)
+- MagmOre crafter: craft magmOre (usefull when there is none around)
+- NeutrOre smellter: craft neutrOre.

 ### Power generator

 - FUN generator: use coalUN or pyratUN.
 - FUN reactor: use pyratUN or explosUN, and cryofluid.

+### Turret
+- FUN duo
+- Mortar: Shoot a huge (and expensive) bullet.
+Activate on player click.
+Aim with your spaceship, the bullet is shooted in your direction.
+Travel a fixed distance (\~= 21 cells).

 ### Others

 - FUN conveyor: faster than titanium.
 - FUN wall: 1x1 and 2x2 wall.
 - Super FUN wall: 1x1 and 2x2 wall.
+- Neutrore wall: 1x1 and 2x2 wall.
+- 1 Map: Funny Pass, discover the FUN technology.